LoicPil/LoicPil/README.md

 - **Instagram:** [@piletteloic](https://instagram.com/piletteloic)
 - **Location:** Mons, Belgium

+Feel free to reach out if you're interested in connecting!

 ---

-*Most of my repositories are private as they contain university materials.*m
+*Most of my repositories are private as they contain university materials.*
 <!---
 LoicPil/LoicPil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.